Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Methodology

 \subsubsection{Riemannian Flow Matching on the Sphere}

 The previous steps model the classic imagery geolocalization task as a generative process that can be trained with state-of-the-art diffusion training pipelines.
-To unlock the benefit of this generative approach, we further employed the Riemannian Flow Matching (RFM) approach from \citet{dufour2024around} to extend this into a probabilistic approach allowing for the uncertainty quantification and localizability interpretation of the geolocalization process, as shown in Figure \ref{fig:RFM}.
+Figure \ref{fig:task_statement} shows the overview workflow in the ProbGLC with part (b) refers to a generative diffusion model for imagery geolocalization.
+Specifically, we employed a Riemannian Flow Matching (RFM) approach from \citet{dufour2024around} to extend the classic geographic diffusion process (see Appendix \ref{Appen_A}) allowing training and inferencing directly on the Sphere as shown in Figure \ref{fig:RFM}.

-\textbf{Flow Matching in the Euclidean space}: DDPM is useful but can be expensive and difficult to train as the convergence is heavily dependent on the noise schedule function $\beta(t)$.
+\textbf{Flow Matching in the Euclidean space}: Classic diffusion process is built on Denoising Diffusion Probabilistic Models (DDPM).
+DDPM is useful but can be expensive and difficult to train as the convergence is heavily dependent on the noise schedule function $\beta(t)$.
 Flow matching offers an elegant solution to this problem \citep{lipmanflow}.

 As a context, in diffusion models, the forward process adds noise, and the backward process removes noise.
 Both the forward and backward processes are regarded as Stochastic Differential Equation (SDEs), though the forward process is integrable in closed-form, so it can be done at no computational cost.
 However, the backward denoising process is not integrable in closed-form, so it must be integrated step-by-step using standard SDE solvers, which makes it computationally expensive.
 In flow-based diffusion models, the forward process will be a deterministic flow along a time-dependent vector field $v(\mathbf{x}_t)$, and the backward process is redefined also a deterministic flow along the very same vector field, but backwards.
 To this end, both processes become Ordinary Differential Equation (ODE).
 This means if the vector field is well-behaved, the ODE will also be well-behaved, making the training easier and faster.